zuplo/docs/docs/articles/monetization-webhook-setup.md

 > Pricing Table.

 2. Click **Create Plan** to create your first Plan.
-Enter the name of your plan (i.e. Basic).
+Enter the name of your plan (for example Basic).
 The name typically will match the name of your Stripe Product.

 3. The value of **External ID** is the ID of the Stripe Product.
 This value is found in the Stripe Dashboard in the